Supply line maintenance

 Plumbing

-The answer to 'supply line maintenance' is to regularly inspect and clean your plumbing supply lines to ensure they are functioning properly and to prevent leaks or water damage.
-Supply lines are the flexible hoses that connect your plumbing fixtures, such as sinks, toilets, and washing machines, to the main water supply.
+The answer to 'supply line maintenance' is to regularly inspect and maintain your plumbing supply lines to prevent leaks, water damage, and costly repairs.
+Supply lines are the flexible hoses that connect your major appliances like the washing machine, dishwasher, and refrigerator to the home's water supply.

 Step-by-Step Guide